Hale (band)

 Hale is a Filipino alternative rock band, formed in Manila, Philippines in 2004.
 The group originally consisted of singer and guitarist Champ Lui Pio, bassist Sheldon Gellada, guitarist Roll Martinez and drummer Omnie Saroca.
 This line-up remained unchanged until the departure of Saroca in 2008; he was then replaced by Paolo Santiago.
 In March 2017, Chino David of Silent Sanctuary became the band's fifth member.

 Hale signed to EMI, now PolyEast Records in 2004 and released their self–titled debut album, Hale (2005).
 The album was critically acclaimed; resulting in the accolade as the Awit Award’s Group of the Year.
 The band’s debut album included the single "The Day You Said Goodnight" which brought them mainstream success in Southeast Asia.
 The following year, the band released their second studio album Twilight (2006) which received mostly positive reviews and critical success.
 The band released their third album Above, Over and Beyond (2008) which received generally mixed reviews and saw limited success.
 This is the last album featuring original drummer Omnie Saroca.
 Paolo Santiago (formerly of Join the Club) subsequently replaced him as the band began recording their fourth studio album Kundiman released in 2009.

 In 2010, the group disbanded.
 Lead singer Champ Lui Pio announced his intention to begin a solo career as a musician and actor.

 In January 2015 after weeks of speculation that the band was reuniting, the group held their first gig.
 Their first single in five years "See You" was debuted in early 2015 and their fifth album Time and Space under Warner Music Philippines was released via iTunes and Spotify.
 In 2016, the group collaborated with singer Sarah Geronimo for the song "The Great Unknown".
 It was written by the band's lead guitarist, Roll Martinez, for Geronimo's twelfth album.
 The song's music video peaked at no. 1 on both MYX Philippines and MTV Philippines charts.

-During the 2022 Philippine Presidential Elections, Hale performed at political rallies of the Uniteam, in support of President-elect Ferdinand Marcos Jr.
+During the 2022 Philippine Presidential Elections, Hale performed at political rallies of the Uniteam, in support of President-elect Bongbong Marcos.